AadityaPandey30/AadityaPandey30/README.md

 - Delivered high-quality projects on E-Commerce and Blogging websites.
 - Check out my best projects from [here](https://sites.google.com/view/aaditya-dev/home).

-**Full Stack Developer, Data Analytics and Product Manager Intern** (Oct 2024 - Present)
+**Full Stack Developer, Data Analytics and Project Manager Intern** (Oct 2024 - Present)
-- Scraped 15000+ leads for Fluencer Digital
+- Scraped 20000+ leads for Fluencer Digital developing AI automation
 - Delivered 4+ high quality projects serving multiple clients for developing websites using MERN and NextJS
 - Performed the SEO of the fluencerdigital.com bringing it under top 5 and top 10 for multiple keywords.
 - Redesigned the website performing optimizations to reduce the latency by 4 seconds.